Kalschatzi/learning_platform/content/module1/5-java-unit-testing.md

 * doThrow(new Exception()).when(mock).method() → Simulates exceptions.
 * spy(Object) → Partially mocks an object (calls real methods unless stubbed).

-With these methods you can test your application in multiple scenarios that are hard to replicate, like when a specific call throws an unexpected exception.
+With these methods you can test your application in scenarios that are hard to replicate, like when a specific call throws an unexpected exception.

 ## Test Driven Development (TDD)